Terrastories/terrastories/documentation/DEVELOPMENT.md

 ### ESLint

-We use ESLint with Airbnb community style-guide for linting JavaScript and JSX for files under app/javascript.
+We use ESLint with Airbnb community style-guide for linting JavaScript and JSX for files in `rails/app/javascript`.

-Please check [ESLint editor-integrations page](https://eslint.org/docs/user-guide/integrations#editors) to read about how to integrate ESLint with your IDE/editor
+Please check [ESLint editor-integrations page](https://eslint.org/docs/user-guide/integrations#editors) to read about how to integrate ESLint with your IDE/editor.

 ### Tests

 You can run RSpec tests with

 ```
-    docker-compose exec web rspec
+    docker compose exec web rspec
 ```

 We also support Javascript unit testing, with Enzyme for snapshots.

 ```
-    docker-compose exec web yarn test
+    docker compose exec web yarn test
 ```

 ## Backup and restore the Terrastories database